Not My Job: Singer Trisha Yearwood Gets Quizzed On Unhappy Couples

 (SOUNDBITE OF ARCHIVED BROADCAST)

-SAGAL: So you've got a furniture line, you've got cookbooks - best-selling cookbooks - you've got a line of cookware, a food network show.
+SAGAL: So you've got a furniture line.
+You've got cookbooks, best-selling cookbooks.
+You've got a line of cookware, a Food Network show.
 Of course, you've got your best-selling music.
-Have you ever sat in one your own chairs, cooking one of your recipes made in your own cookware while listening to your own music and said to yourself, I am killing this?
+Have you ever sat in one of your own chairs, cooking one of your recipes made in your own cookware while listening to your own music and said to yourself, I am killing this?

 (LAUGHTER, APPLAUSE)